Key takeaways

 If you’ve transferred your cryptocurrency between wallets, you may get a ‘missing cost basis’ error while using crypto tax software.

-Typically, this error occurs if you haven’t uploaded transactions from all of your blockchains and exchanges — including those you didn’t use in the past calendar year.
+Typically, this error occurs if you haven’t uploaded transactions from all of your wallets and exchanges — including those you didn’t use in the past calendar year.

 Remember, the platform will need your original cost basis for all of your units of cryptocurrency to accurately calculate gains and losses.
-To make sure your crypto tax software has all the relevant information, you may need to upload transactions from years prior.
+To make sure your crypto tax software has all the relevant information, you’ll need to connect all of your wallets and exchanges and upload transactions from prior years.

 How CoinLedger can help